 Link building — the process of generating backlinks to pages on your site — is helpful for supporting your website’s domain authority and keyword rankings.

 However, it’s key to understand that link building is a supporting element of a good SaaS SEO strategy.
 Sometimes agencies or companies think that link building is the thing that gets content ranking.
 But in our experience, it’s not.

-If you don’t get the key steps of creating your content right (i.e. creating dedicated pages for each keyword, and deeply matching search intent), no amount of outreach and link building will get your content up to the first page.
+If you don’t get the key steps of creating your content right (i.e. creating dedicated pages for each keyword, and deeply matching search intent), no amount of outreach, link building, or internal links will get your content up to the first page.
 So, link building is something to do and pay attention to, but don’t expect it to be a magic bullet for your SEO campaign.